 With drawdown, you could even choose not to take any tax-free cash as a lump sum and instead have 25% tax-free on each income payment.
 This method can sometimes help you to minimise income tax throughout your retirement.

-However, when it comes to annuities, it’s worth highlighting that if you don’t take all of your available tax-free cash at the outset of your plan, your tax-free cash will automatically be incorporated into your annuity payments – you can’t choose to take another lump sum later down the line.
+However, when it comes to annuities, it’s worth highlighting that if you don’t take all of your available tax-free cash at the outset of your plan, your tax-free cash will automatically be incorporated into your annuity payments.
+You can’t choose to take another lump sum later down the line.

 Creating a plan for your tax-free cash